 Sometimes the preference for insolvent businesses or their creditors is to avoid court proceedings to liquidate or reorganize as these types of proceedings, among other things, can be expensive and time-consuming, with no guarantees of what will ultimately happen.
 To this end, the parties will often informally and consensually attempt to restructure their financial issues or otherwise work out their differences.

-General preconditions for debt restructuring include a situation of financial difficulty (for example, liquidity issues or insolvency) and creditor issues such as financial institutions that are owed meaningful debt and the debtor’s inability to service it.
-For a successful out-of-court workout, it is often helpful for several things to be present, including:
+General preconditions for debt restructuring include a situation of financial difficulty and creditor issues such as financial institutions that are owed meaningful debt and the debtor’s inability to service it.

 The main disadvantages of informal workouts as opposed to formal insolvency include: